GoogleCloudPlatform/endpoints-codelab-android/README.md

 which means we can easily escape to a command-line or to another tool (such as a continuous integration server).

-While could use the IDE's built-in Terminal (``Tools > Open Terminal...``) or even deploy to the Cloud straight from Android Studio (Sign-in to Google using the icon to the top right of the IDE and select ``Build > Deploy Module to App Engine..``) we are going to use an external terminal to deploy to App Engine.
+While we could use the IDE's built-in Terminal (``Tools > Open Terminal...``) or even deploy to the Cloud straight from Android Studio (full details here: [cloud.google.com/mobile/app_engine/run_test_deploy](https://cloud.google.com/mobile/app_engine/run_test_deploy)) we are going to use an external terminal to deploy to App Engine.

 But first, open `appengine-web.xml` and set the Project ID to the name you used when creating the Google Cloud Platform project at the very beginning of this